ZRainn-git/climate-signal-processing/README.md

 This project demonstrates:

-- implementation of digital filters from mathematical coefficients
+- Implementation of digital filters from mathematical coefficients
-- frequency-domain analysis with FFT
+- Frequency-domain analysis using FFT
-- comparison of Fourier and time-domain filtering
+- Comparison of Fourier and time-domain filtering
-- detrending and signal reconstruction
+- Detrending and signal reconstruction
-- handling of missing real-world observations
+- Handling of missing real-world observations
-- Butterworth filter design
+- Butterworth low-pass filter design
-- extraction of long-timescale environmental signals
+- Extraction of long-timescale environmental signals
-- quantitative trend estimation from filtered time-series data
+- Quantitative trend estimation from filtered time-series data

 ## Author